-So be careful with your treasures, and if you are starting a new garden in this area, please protect from gophers.
+So I beg you to be careful with your treasures, and if you are starting a new garden in this area, please protect from gophers.
 Once you start watering and fertilizing, and growing juicy carrots and fig roots, they will likely take notice.

 You may be wondering: don’t some animals hunt gophers?
 Can’t I just encourage those?
 Certainly — there are gopher predators and you can install an owl box as some do.
 We have lots of hawks and owls and neighborhood cats, the occasional bobcat and mountain lion and coyote, badger and gopher snakes.
 But there are still many, many gophers.
 I don’t think all the owls and hawks and coyotes and cats in our area would ever rid our garden of all gophers.

 How to Protect Your Trees and Shrubs from Gophers?